 SC Community Loan Fund

-Anna Lewin is the Strategic Initiatives Director for the South Carolina Community Loan Fund (CLF).
-She works closely with the Executive Director to design and enhance strategic initiatives to support and increase CLF’s loan activities.
-She also oversees CLF’s Healthy Food Financing Program, including technical assistance, advocacy, and evaluation activities.
+Anna Lewin is the Chief Executive Officer of the South Carolina Community Loan Fund (CLF).
+She oversees the management of the organization, leads strategic planning, prepares annual goals and actions, and monitors the budget and performance of the organization.
 Anna is involved in many advocacy and food policy groups and serves on other organization boards.
 Anna graduated from the College of Charleston and received her master’s degree in social work from the University of South Carolina.

 South Carolina Institute of Medicine & Public Health

 Dr. Megan Weis is Senior Director of Strategic Engagement at the South Carolina Institute of Medicine and Public Health and provides leadership and management in communications, impact evaluation and development work.
 Her experience in public health ranges from serving as a Peace Corps Volunteer, implementing and managing surveillance systems, evaluation and communications for state, academic and non-profit organizations.
 Dr. Weis is graduate of both Furman University and the Arnold School of Public Health at the University of South Carolina.

 With more than five years of public accounting experience with Elliott Davis, Randi provides comprehensive assurance and advisory services to a diverse client base which includes South Carolina public charter schools, not-for-profit entities, employee benefit plans and manufacturing businesses.
 She received her Bachelor of Science in Business Administration from Coastal Carolina University her Master of Accountancy from the University of South Carolina.

 Arnold School of Public Health at the University of South Carolina